 and the capsaicinoids of African and other Asian varieties of chillies, have been of great

 interest to chemists and biochemists.
 Cayenne contains carotenoids and capsaicinoids.

 Cayenne pepper fruit (Capsicum annuum) is a blood-red warming herb that has an invigorating effect on several body systems.
-Additional beneficial herbs you may wish to consider are acai, curcumin, goji berry, mangosteen, and pomegranate.
+Additional beneficial herbs you may wish to consider are acai berry supplement, curcumin, goji berry, mangosteen, and pomegranate.

 buy Cayenne 500 mg

 This hot herb that may be more easily taken in capsules with meals and preferably in the early part of the day.